Managing Packages in Slackware

 Before running the commands within this guide, you will need:

 A system running Slackware.
-Review the Getting Started guide if you do not yet have a compatible system.
+Review the Creating a Compute Instance guide if you do not yet have a compatible system.

 Login credentials to the system for either the root user (not recommended) or a standard user account (belonging to the